Scoofszlo/tk3u8/README.md

     -q {original,uhd_60,uhd,hd_60,hd,ld,sd}
                             Specify the quality of the video to download.
 Default: original --proxy PROXY           The proxy server to use for downloading.
-Sample format: 127.0.0.1:8080
+Sample format: 127.0.0.1:8080 --wait_until_live       Let the program wait until the user goes live to start downloading stream --timeout TIMEOUT       Set the timeout in seconds before rechecking if the user is live.
     ```

 ## Quickstart